lorossi/every-color/README.md

 This *not-so-handy* tool is ready to make any image you want!
 Just simple these simple (I swear, it's simple) instructions.

 ## Outputs
-You can fine more images inside the *output* folder.
+You can find a few more images inside the *output* folder.

 # Minimum selection, random color sorting
 ![centered start](https://github.com/lorossi/every-color/blob/master/output/18bits-center.png?raw=true)